mtdowner/noteshub/Python/Data types.md

 - **floats**: real number with a decimal point
 - **complex numbers**: represented by a complex class and specified as __(real part) + (imaginary part)j__

+### Set

+- use the built-in `set()` function with an iterable object or a sequence
+- place sequence inside curly braces
+-  separate with a comma

 ### Sequence Type